 Every cuisine offers items intended as snacks.
 But nobody takes snack food half as seriously as they do in India.
 There, a good 30 percent of the restaurants specialize in chaat, which is the Hindi word for snack food.
 The fact that every city has countless chaat houses and food carts is one of the greatest things about visiting India.
 Not only will the flavors blow you away, the food is ridiculously cheap.
 You can also find chaat houses in most large cities in the USA and Europe.

 There’s an endless variety of chaat items, and none of them are good for you.
 But who cares, since this is some of the tastiest food you’ll ever eat?
 Nearly all chaat is vegetarian and much of it is vegan.
-Many chaat dishes include Yogurt to cool down the spices, so this is the main dairy product vegans must seek to avoid.
+Many chaat dishes include yogurt to cool down the spices, so this is the main dairy product vegans must take care to avoid.

-As you can see, vegans have limitless options when it comes to snacking.
-You’ve got snacks that are incredibly convenient, snacks suitable for health nuts, and all sorts of sinfully delicious indulgences.
+As you can see, vegans have limitless snack options.
+You can choose snacks that are incredibly convenient, snacks suitable for health nuts, and all sorts of sinfully delicious indulgences.
 If you’re moving toward a vegan diet, trying a few new snacks every week offers one of the best ways to hasten your progress.